 6: LS – Lineside Trophy

-Buildings, bridges, trackwork, motor vehicles, railway structures such as bridges or gantries.
-Must be railway related, not just any building that might be found near a railway.
+Buildings, bridges, trackwork, motor vehicles, railway structures such as bridges or gantries… they must be railway related, not just any random building that might happen to be near a railway.

 7: PA – Passenger Stock Shield